USEPA/WNTR/documentation/gis.rst

 Assign demographic data to pipes and junctions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this example contains demographic data.
+GIS data that includes community resilience indicators (e.g., population characteristics, economic data), future climate projections, hazards/risks, or other data can be used to identify the effects of disasters to different portions of the community, which can help utilities to improve equitable resilience.
-The dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Polygon`` geometries along with columns that store mean income, mean age, and population.
+The following example highlights the process to assign demographic data to pipes and junctions.
+The demographic example dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Polygon`` geometries along with columns that store the mean income, the mean age, and the population within each census tract.

 .. doctest::
     :skipif: gpd is None